Solexi/working_with_Java/README.md

 # working_with_Java
-Creating classes and JFrames using Apache Netbeans Utilized MySQL as the database for forms created
+Creating classes and JFrames using Apache Netbeans and Utilized MySQL as the database for forms created